awslabs/mountpoint-s3/doc/LOGGING.md

 #### Changing logging verbosity on runtime

-_This is an unstable interface and might be subject to change in the future._

 > [!WARNING]
+> This is an unstable interface and might be subject to change in the future.
+>
-> Default action of `SIGUSR2` POSIX signal is to terminate the process.
+> The default action of `SIGUSR2` POSIX signal is to terminate the process.
 > Ensure Mountpoint version supports `SIGUSR2` signal before sending it, as otherwise it might terminate the process.
 Mountpoint v1.17.0 onward supports `SIGUSR2` signal as long as `--no-log` options is not passed.

 Mountpoint allows changing logging verbosity dynamically on runtime using `SIGUSR2` POSIX signal, e.g., `kill -USR2 <mount-s3-pid>`.